 We often learn most from our patients.
 UIC caters to a diverse patient population, providing primary care to the surrounding community while also serving as a tertiary referral center.
 UIC prides itself as serving an urban population that is historically medically underserved.
 Our patients greatly enrich the training experience of our residents.

-- MedPeds ambulatory conference series (4x per month)
+- MedPeds ambulatory conference series (weekly)

 - Morning reports